Matt Cardle: Early life and career beginnings

-Cardle was born in Southampton, Hampshire, to David and Jennifer Cardle (née Horner) on 15 April 1983.
+Matthew Sheridan Cardle was born on 15 April 1983 in Southampton, Hampshire, to David and Jennifer Cardle (née Horner).
 He has an older brother called Dominic with whom he has a close relationship.
 His family lived in Bristol before moving to Essex.
 He started playing guitar and writing songs at aged 11 and knew from that point that music was what he wanted to do with his life.
 At this time he also started singing lessons but stopped going after missing a class.
 He attended a summer band camp through his teens and played in bands.
 He attended the independent Stoke College in Suffolk, then studied a music course at the Institute in Colchester.
 He then went on to do a media course at Braintree College.
 Cardle is a keen skateboarder and spent a lot of his college years at skate parks instead of studying and therefore felt that education wasn't the right path for him.
 When he was a young adult, he interviewed for a music course at Bournemouth University but he didn't make it.
 He said he was "probably rubbish at the time."